syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/225_Amazon-s3/000_amazon_s3_options.md

 |Type:|   string|
 |Default:|           5120GiB|

 *Description:* The maximal size of the S3 object.
 If an object reaches this size, {{ site.product.short_name }} appends an index suffix ("-1", “-2”, …) to the object key and starts a new object after rotation.
+The index is appended before the `object-key-suffix()` value.

 ## max-pending-uploads()